Skylark95/quartz/content/dnd/Odyssey/Notes/notes.md

 - Isle of Yonder is the headquarters of the Order of Sydon
 - 100 sailors have volunteered to be a part of our crew
 - **Handout:** a players map to the stars

+## Isle of Yonder
+- Follow the trail and you'll find Gyus